mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 ## 12. Hobby Software Development Project Idea Generator

 In case you are running out of ideas - just build a generator for creating new ideas for your next hobby dev projects!
-The generator might take some input or picks random topics, tech stacks, and feature lists to combine to a new idea.
+The generator might take some input or pick random topics, tech stacks, and feature lists to combine to a new idea.
 It might get more difficult if you want the generator to create more meaningful ideas.
 A purely random generator could spit out a lot of nonsense ideas (e. g. database reverse gateway in Webassembly) but be an inspiration for your next idea to build upon.
 You just have to decide between quality and quantity (or provide a slider control to regulate